FlavScents AInsights Entry for (E)-beta-damascone (CAS: 23726-91-2)

 3. Natural Occurrence & Formation

-(E)-beta-damascone is naturally found in various fruits and flowers, including apples, blackcurrants, and roses.
-It is formed through the degradation of carotenoids, a process that can occur during the ripening of fruits or the withering of flowers.
-This compound is often used to achieve a "natural flavor" or "natural fragrance" designation due to its occurrence in nature.
+(E)-beta-damascone naturally occurs in various fruits and flowers, including apples, blackberries, and roses.
+It is formed through the degradation of carotenoids, a process that can occur during fruit ripening or through enzymatic reactions.
+This compound is often used to enhance the "natural" designation in flavors and fragrances due to its presence in nature.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs